alban-read/Scheme-Windows-Workspace/App/docs/graphics.md

 ## Graphics 2D commands

 - For 2D graphics Windows GDI+ provides smooth anti-aliased lines.
-- The shell app has a view that displays an image.
+- The app has a pane that displays an image.
-- All graphics operations take place to a single **off-screen bitmap**.
+- All graphics operations draw onto the active surface which is an **off-screen bitmap**.
-- The image is displayed when the **show** function is called.
+- An image is displayed when the **show** function is called.

 ------

-There is a single active image that these commands draw on.
+There is a single active surface that all these commands draw on.

 ------